 We love classic jazz and we enjoy sharing it with other jazz lovers.

 With more and more radio stations dropping classic jazz from their formats, we decided to do something about it by creating Bop City, Vintage Jazz Internet Radio.
+We present a selection of album oriented jazz that is not easily found and rarely heard on the radio.

 Within our playlist, we include entire albums of artists rather than only select cuts.
 We feel that this gives the listener a better variety of an artists' body of work and results in a playlist with a vibe that ebbs and flows from within.
 This concept allows our listeners to delve deeper into the world of jazz.